TeeyoHuang/Generative-Adversarial-Nets-pytorch/README.md

 # Generative-Adversarial-Nets-pytorch

-This the pytorch version of Generative Adversarial Nets
+This is the pytorch version of Generative Adversarial Nets

 # Requirments